eyulf/alexgardner.id.au/_posts/2018-03-24-forge-building-part-1.md

     </div>
 </div>

 I then opted to use a regular dovetail join, on a scale large enough for the wood I was using.
-Following my first attempt at dovetailing, I got some practice in with my partner's parents while we were staying over for christmas.
+Following my first attempt at dovetailing, I got some practice in with my partner's parents while we were staying over for Christmas.

 <div class="box alt">
     <div class="row uniform 50%">